mjosaarinen/lwsha_isa/README.md

 	We have 162 × XOR, 52 × RORI, 50 × ANDN and a large number of
 	loads and stores -- optimization of which is nontrivial.

-**Observations:** we found it preferable to use the the standard RISC-V offset indexing loads and stores without any need for special index computation as proposed in "Scalar SHA3 Accelleration" instructions.
+**Observations:** we found it preferable to use the standard RISC-V offset indexing loads and stores without any need for special index computation as proposed in "Scalar SHA3 Acceleration" instructions.
 ROR and ANDN are typically expected in ISAs, although they are missing from the RV32I/RV64I base -- here they give up to 50% performance boost, but the main advantage is really the large register file.